AndreyKol1/Winstars-AI-DS-intership/task2/README.md

 ### CNN model training

-**`python train_cnn.py --train_data raw-image --output_dir cnn_model`** a command for training CNN model.
+**`python train_cnn.py --train_data raw-img --output_dir cnn_model`** a command for training CNN model.
 The model will be saved to cnn_model folder.
 If you made some name changes in files or folders, don't forget to adjust the command.

 ### Get prediction